 The most Colorado thing I saw on December 8, 2018, was this.

-By the time you’ve completed this troubling scenario in your mind, the bird has long since gone.
-You find yourself gazing blankly at the tree itself, realizing for the first time that the needles really aren’t the least bit pine-green but a kind of pale powdery teal.
+The bird leaves while you consider this troubling scenario.
+You end up gazing at the tree itself, realizing for the first time that the needles really aren’t the least bit pine-green but a kind of pale powdery teal.
 It’s Picea pungens, alright, the state tree of Colorful Colorado, but it’s the pale bluest of blue varieties — a “Mission Blue” cultivar — with a relatively narrow base and good height.
 Up to 50ft in gardens and parks; higher in the wild.
 It’s considered a slow-growing tree, but ours has leapt up the last seven years, in full sun, slightly acidic well-drained soil, winter low temps to -16/-20F, and a little more moisture than in Ft.
 Collins 700ft below.
 In other words, ideal conditions for this tree.

 Do you ever think about first impressions — not of people but of place?
 How, moving to a new home in a new city, perhaps, you loved or disliked it, couldn’t understand why there was no municipal bus service, why it had no Ethiopian restaurants, why everyone pronounced things funny, everyone wore hiking boots or earth colors, no one ever used their car horns, not even when the guy ahead at the intersection had been looking at his phone from the moment the light turned green and a string of SUVs, also silent, queued behind you?
 But how, on the other hand, no one seemed to be able to use a traffic roundabout?
 When we first moved to Fort Collins we had no reliable car.
 We had lived in Portland and Vancouver, B.C., two cities with extensive public transit systems.
 Portland has been serving as a national model for that sort of thing for what seems like forty years.
 Vancouver’s bus system includes a SeaBus of low-slung Star Trek design, seamlessly integrated — as much as it’s possible to be when the ground stops and the Pacific Ocean begins — into the terrestrial network.
 But at the time, Fort Collins had a system both basic and inscrutable, organized not for the convenience of citizens but according to a severe logic of financial outlay and income, as though it had been designed by Mr. Potter, the bitter miser in It’s a Wonderful Life.
 It took us years to fully appreciate that the counterbalance for this failing of vision was a remarkable system of foot and bike trails, which has only grown, and grown better, over the last two decades.
 Sometimes first impressions suck.
 And they’re wrong.